 NEBO awards the title, Board Certified Ocularist (BCO), to those Ocularists who successfully complete a comprehensive two-part written and practical examination.
 All BCOs must complete continuing education requirements and be recertified by NEBO every six years.

 A patient may be fitted with an artificial eye about 6 weeks following surgery.
 This grace period allows for the eye socket to heal adequately before beginning the fitting process.
+Waiting too long after surgery, especially without a conformer in place, can cause the eye socket to contract.
+This makes fitting you for an artificial eye much more difficult.

 Your prosthesis will move just as well as your implant moves within your eye socket.
 Eviscerated sockets tend to incorporate better movement, as the orbital muscles are not tampered with and are naturally able to move the inserted implant with the orbital tissue.
 Enucleated sockets have more trouble with this movement because the orbital muscles are sewn back onto the implant and in turn they become a bit shorter.
 This can vary patient to patient.
 Trauma in some cases may also have an impact on your overall movement.